telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 ### Precision of Numbers

-The widget controls the precision of the entered number using the value of the [`decimals`](/api/javascript/ui/numerictextbox#configuration-decimals) option.
-The number will be limited to the `decimals` length.
+The widget controls the precision of the entered number by using the value of the [`decimals`](/api/javascript/ui/numerictextbox#configuration-decimals) option.
+The number is limited to the `decimals` length.

 By default, the widget does not restrict the length of the typed value.
 To enforce a specific fraction length during editing, set the [`restrictDecimals`](/api/javascript/ui/numerictextbox#configuration-restrictDecimals) option to `true`.

 ### Rounding of Numbers

 The widget controls the precision of the entered number using the half-up rounding technique.
-This functionality can be disabled through the [`round`](/api/javascript/ui/numerictextbox#configuration-round) configuration option.
-Once the rounding is turned off, the value will be truncated up to the desired precision length, without rounding the value.
+To disable this functionality, use the [`round`](/api/javascript/ui/numerictextbox#configuration-round) configuration option.
+Once you turn off the rounding, the value is truncated up to the desired precision length without rounding it.

 ### Range Validation

-The NumericTextBox value can be restricted to a specific range by using two different approaches:
+You can restrict the value of the NumericTextBox to a specific range by using either of the following approaches:

 - Restrict the input value between a specific [`min`](/api/javascript/ui/numerictextbox#configuration-min) and [`max`](/api/javascript/ui/numerictextbox#configuration-max) range.
-The typed value will be automatically modified to fit the range on blur.
+The typed value gets modified to fit the range on `blur`.
 - Use a custom Kendo UI Validator rule to restrict the input value.
-The invalid value will be kept unchanged and the user will be notified for the incorrect input with a friendly error message.
+The invalid value keeps unchanged and the user is notified for the incorrect input with a friendly error message.

     For more details, refer to the article on [custom validation rules]({% slug overview_kendoui_validator_widget %}#custom-rules-for-validation) of the Validator.